jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 The `disable-next-line` command is followed by at least one whitespace character and a comma-separated list of identifiers.
-Those identifiers specify one or more rules that will have their ability to generate failures suppressed for the line after the pragma command.
+Those identifiers specify one or more Rule Plugins that will have their ability to generate Rule Failures suppressed for the line after the Pragma command.

-Command parsing failures are issued if:
+Pragma command failures are issued if:

-- a rule identifier (id or name) is not provided
+- an identifier (Rule ID or alias) is not provided
-- the rule identifier is not a valid id or name
+- the identifier is not an existing Rule ID or alias for one of the Rule Plugins

-Therefore, a proper command to suppress rule id `md031` on the next line is `disable-next-line md031` or `disable-next-line blanks-around-fences`.
+Therefore, a proper command to suppress Rule ID `MD031` on the next line is `disable-next-line MD031` or `disable-next-line blanks-around-fences`.

 ```Markdown
 some paragraph